Steps to Services Excellence

 Sign up to get notified about our next call!

-If you are responsible for the quality of service you provide to clients, volunteers, or donors, you’re invited to join me for a 30-minute overview called “Steps to Services Excellence.”
-This is an informal call to highlight the major milestones in designing services and answer questions from the November 28th Workuity Lunch and Learn in Phoenix, “How to Make and Achieve More as a Services-Based Business.”
+If you are responsible for the quality of service you provide to clients, volunteers, or donors, you’re invited to join me for an hour webinar called “Steps to Services Excellence.”
+Here, I’ll highlight the major milestones in designing services and answer questions from the November 28th Workuity Lunch and Learn in Phoenix, “How to Make and Achieve More as a Services-Based Business.”
+(Please join me in person if you are in town!)

-You can sign up for announcements about future calls here.
+You can sign up for announcements about future webinars and events here.

 We want to help you serve up THE BEST to your clients, to help you WIN in your market.